 Clearly additional work is needed to develop a scientific community that all members of our diverse society can participate fully within.
 Science is strongest when all of the best and brightest are engaged.
 Both structural changes within science and academia and mentoring opportunities will be required to achieve social equity in science.

-Members of the Stigall Lab engage in a variety of outreach events through schools, Ohio University, and the public to interact with young women and disadvantaged youths to help foster an interest in science.
+Members of the Stigall Lab engage in a variety of outreach events through schools, Ohio University, and the public to interact with young women and low income youth to help foster an interest in science.
 We further promote broad participation in science to public and academic groups of all ages and compositions.
+Dr. Stigall is an active member of the Paleontological Society Diversity and Inclusion Committee and promotes inclusive and anti-racist policy development at Ohio University.

 Plotnick, R., Stigall, A.L. & Stefanescu, I. 2014.
 Evolution of Paleontology: Long-term gender trends in an Earth Science discipline.
 GSA Today, 24(11): 44-45.
 Open Access